dcoldeira/meta-nauticos/README.md

 ```

-Safe your changes and let's build the full image:
+Save your changes and let's build the full image:

 ```Bash
 bitbake b2qt-embedded-qt6-image